-12 Gorgeous Celebrity Short Haircuts To Inspire You To Make The Chop
+15 Chic Celebrity Short Haircuts

 by Alyssa Croezen, FLARE

-Wave goodbye to long, luscious locks and say hello to chic pixie cuts!
 So many celebs lately have been rocking short, stylish pixie cuts, and we are here for it.
-Whether you’re into a bold platinum blonde cut à la Michelle Williams or a piece-y style like Janelle Monae, or something more sleek like Coco Rocha’s slick ‘do, there’s not shortage of inspo if you’re looking to make the chop.
+Whether you’re into a bold platinum blonde cut à la Michelle Williams, a piece-y style like Janelle Monae, or Coco Rocha’s slick ‘do, there’s no shortage of inspiration if you’re looking to make the chop.

 Here’s a selection of our fave celebrity short haircuts to pull up on your next trip to the salon so you can rock a new super chic ‘do.